ElandaOfficial/venum/README.md

 This is a safety mechanism so the user can't create any new constants and use them which could result in undefined behaviour if not used correctly.

+### Attributes
 One last thing we didn't discuss now is *attributes*!
 Attributes are a refined way of chaning the behaviour of VEnum creation.

 For the time beeing, there are only 4 attributes that are available:

 | Attribute    | Description                                                                         | Values        |